 - 1 teaspoon maple syrup

-Prep all the veggies and place them in a large bowl.
-Drizzle with avocado oil and sprinkle the seat salt.
+- Prep all the veggies and place them in a large bowl.
+Drizzle with 3 tbs of avocado oil and sprinkle on the sea salt.
 Toss to coat.

-Line a pan with parchment paper and spread the vegetables out evenly.
-Cook for twenty minutes.
-Use a spatula to toss the veggies.
+- Line a pan with parchment paper.
+Spread the vegetables out evenly.
+Cook for 35 minutes, stirring them halfway through.

-When the veggies are done.
-Remove them from the oven and pour the sauce over top.
-Use the spatula to toss and spread them around.
-Return them to the oven and turn the oven off.
+- After 30-35 minutes when the roasted vegetables are semi-tender, remove them from the oven and pour the sauce over top.
+Use the spatula to toss and spread them around on the pan.

-Let them sit for ten minutes to absorb the sauce.
-Sprinkle with sesame seeds and serve.
+- Let them sit for them minutes to absorb the sauce.
+Sprinkle with sesame seeds if you have them and enjoy